-Supplemental Security Income is a safety-net program administered by the Social Security Administration that provides cash assistance to people with limited income and financial resources who are over 65, disabled or blind.
+Supplemental Security Income is a safety-net program administered by the Social Security Administration that provides cash assistance to people with limited income and financial resources who are 65 or older, disabled or blind.
 Most people seeking SSI benefits must call Social Security at 800-772-1213 or visit their local Social Security office to apply.
-That goes for all those applying on the basis of being over 65.
+That goes for all those applying on the basis of age.

 Disabled or blind adults may apply online if they meet all these criteria:

 - They are between 18 and 65.